Providing Divorce Mediation Services Throughout California

 In California, you will typically be paying for a mediator by the hour ($300 – $800).
 This can include non-attorney mediators and prior family court judges that are now offering private judging services.

-However, if looking only at litigation with the use of divorce attorneys, a simple divorce (asset size less than $1 million, including home value), can cost each part y at least $20,000.00.
+However, if looking only at litigation with the use of divorce attorneys, a simple divorce (asset size less than $1 million, including home value), can cost each party at least $20,000.00.
+Unfortunately, for those spending this kind of money, more money does not mean better results.

-There is a general rule that “what you pay for is what you get.”
+There is a general rule that “what you pay for is what you get”.
 But, I believe this only applies by the process selected.
 For example, if you are doing your divorce on your own, paying $3,000.00 towards some professional help is going to get you far more than not paying at all.

 Similarly, paying for an attorney-mediator is going to provide a higher quality divorce agreement, than a non-attorney mediator.